SparrowFabrications/sparrowfabrications.github.io/diana-instant-square-adapter.md

 4. Screw release cable into the adapter through the top as shown.
 5. After use set the exposure switch back to N again.

 Note if you use this be careful if handling the camera whilst the shutter is open or you may spoil your photos by disturbing the adapter!
+Also, be careful rotating this adapter around as the Exposure and Aperture switches can scratch it.3

 To remove: